USA and the UK

 - Bringing dependents with you to the US.
 The US citizen who filed the initial petition does not have to file a separate form I-129F petition for each dependent, but any dependents hoping to travel with the K1 visa holder to the US must be mentioned and listed on the initial petition.
 These dependents fit under the K visa category as K2 visa holders, and applicants must be unmarried minors under 21 years old and the children of an approved K1 applicant.
 They’ll also need to be medically examined and attend the embassy interview with a Consular Officer.

-While the USA fiance(e) visa is a particularly popular route for intending immigrants to join their American citizen fiancé in the US, it is officially classified as a nonimmigrant visa.
+While the USA fiancé(e) visa is a particularly popular route for intending immigrants to join their American citizen fiancé(e) in the US, it is officially classified as a non-immigrant visa.
 This means that it’s only designed for temporary stays in the US and doesn’t grant full immigrant status.
 Because of this, there are certain restrictions as to what a K1 visa holder can do while their visa is valid.
 Some of the things you can’t do include:

 - Visiting the US more than once.
-It’s best to avoid leaving the US on a K1 fiancé visa because they are only valid for a single entry within a 6-month period.
+It’s best to avoid leaving the US on a K1 fiancé(e) visa as they are only valid for a single entry within a 6-month period.
 Upon arrival, the visa grants 90 days in which to get married.
-If the visa has already been used to enter the United States and the foreign fiancé has then returned abroad before marriage, you’ll need to petition to a Consular Officer in order to have a new K visa issuance.
-This is only possible if the period of validity doesn’t surpass the 90 day period granted by the initial entry of the alien fiancé into the United States.
-You must both still be free and intending to marry, and the foreign fiancé’s return to the US must occur within the 90 days of the original admission.
-The K1 visa is a nonimmigrant and single-entry visa, so you categorically cannot leave the United States and then re-enter on the same K1 visa.
+If the visa has already been used to enter the United States and the foreign fiancé(e) has then returned abroad before marriage, you’ll need to petition to a Consular Officer in order to have a new K visa issuance.
+This is only possible if the period of validity doesn’t surpass the 90-day period granted by the initial entry of the alien fiancé(e) into the United States.
+You must both still be free and intending to marry, and the foreign fiancé(e)’s return to the US must occur within the 90 days of the original admission.
+The K1 visa is a non-immigrant and single-entry visa, so you categorically cannot leave the United States and then re-enter on the same K1 visa.

 The costs involved with a K1 visa without adjustment to leave amounts to $800.
 These costs include:

-- Filing a K1 visa fiancé petition as form I-129F ($535).
+- Filing a K1 visa fiancé(e) petition as form I-129F ($535).
 This is the fee you’ll need to pay in order to get your application started with your petition.
-This payment is made alongside form I-129F in the initial filing of your fiance visa petition.
+This payment is made alongside form I-129F in the initial filing of your fiancé(e) visa petition.

-How Long Does It Take To Get A K1 Fiance Visa?
+How Long Does it Take to Get a K1 Fiancé(e) Visa?

 Once you have filed your K visa petition through the form I-129F file, the K1 visa usually takes around 5-7 months to be processed.